absar854/openedapi/README.md

 * contribution_name - your site as the contributor so we can give you credit.
 Defaults to OAuth username.
 * resource_type - Either "video", "game", "assessment", or "other".
 Default to "other" if it is not identified as a video
 * rating - The rating of the resource on a scale of "1" to "5" if you have one on your site
 * image - An image that acts as a preview of the video.
 When possible with other resource types thumbnails are encouraged.
-This is either a link or hex encoded binary data.
+This is a URL link.

  For example: